 At this point, custom ROMs are the only things keeping old Galaxy S2s feeling fresh and vaguely modern.
 If you turned to CyanogenMod as your experience of choice, you've been left stranded on version 11 running Android KitKat.
 Now you're in for a treat.
 Fresh builds of CyanogenMod 12.1 are ready for download.

 Update 2: Samsung has clarified the issue to Android Central, and it turns out it's actually not all that bad.
 Here's the gist: if you buy a Galaxy Note 3 (or other region-locked Samsung phone), it must be activated with a SIM in its home region.
 That means you can't import a Note 3 from Taiwan and then activate it in Europe, for example, and if you try to do that, it will lock itself.
+If that happens, you can go to a Samsung service center (if such a thing exists) and they will unlock the device for you, free of charge, so that you can then use it.
 Read More